ABOUT US

 Our Supporters

 The Annie E. Casey Foundation • The AEC Trust • The Arcus Foundation • A.L.
-Mailman Foundation • TargetMassachusetts Cultural CouncilThe Gill Foundation • The Icarus Foundation • The Tsunami Foundation • The Astraea National Lesbian Action Foundation • The Funding Exchange • The Chicago Resource Center • The Frances R. Dewing Foundation • The MENTOR Network Charitable Foundation • The National Alliance on Mental Illness (NAMI) • The Patrick-Murray Inaugural Committee • Many Generous Individual Donors
+Mailman Foundation • TargetMassachusetts Cultural CouncilThe Gill Foundation • The Icarus Foundation • The Tsunami Foundation • The Astraea National Lesbian Action Foundation • The Funding Exchange • The Chicago Resource Center • The Frances R. Dewing Foundation • The MENTOR Network Charitable Foundation • The National Alliance on Mental Illness (NAMI) • The Patrick-Murray Inaugural Committee • And, many generous individual donations from friends, family, and community supporters.

 Foundation Support

-Those listed have served or are serving in an advisory capacity on one or more FDP projects.
+Those listed have served or are serving in an advisory capacity on one or more projects.

 • Dr. Michael Adee, Founder and Former Ex.
 Director, More Light Presbyterians, Director, Global LGBT Faith Project of the Horizons Foundation